 "For even when we were with you, we gave you this rule: 'If a man will not work, he shall not eat.'"
 2 Thess.
 3;10

 2. A family member who follows unwise financial policies and refuses to change has no right to expect the family to support his irresponsibility.
 If he is constantly going into debt, “investing” in foolish or get-rich-quick schemes, or doing other unwise things, the family should attempt to teach him good financial management.
-It may even involve managing his finances temporarily for him until he develops the self-control and self-discipline to manage it for himself.
+It may even involve managing his finances temporarily for him [if he agrees] until he develops the self-control and self-discipline to manage it for himself.
 If he refuses to accept such help in getting his finances under control, the family no longer has a responsibility to help him.

 3. A family member who disrupts the family life has given up his right to help from the family.
 A family member who is in rebellion to family standards, is disrespectful to family members, or lives a lifestyle that hurts other family members is no longer required to be supported.